 Two important features of gangs are captured by the model but are not explicitly incorporated into the data-generating process.
 First, gangs in Chicago are loosely organized in two alliances: the “Folk” and “People” Nations.
 Our data does not incorporate assumptions as two whether two gangs are allied or not, though this is captured by measures of the conflict intensities.
 Our measure provides supporting/contradictory evidence as to the effects of these alliances.
 The Black P. Stones, Vice Lords, and Latin Kings, members of the People Nation were more/just as/less likely to fight with one another as they were with the Gangster Disciples, members of the Folk Nation.
 Second, gangs are often racially homogenous, and control minority-majority areas.
 Moreover, most inter-gang conflict is intra-racial.
 Our estimation procedure, which relies on distinguishing patterns in the data on violence replicates this finding.
 The three gangs which we recover have an African American identity and are most likely to war with each other and had their highest conflict intensities with one another.
 The Latin Kings, the largest Latino gang, was the next most likely to be recovered per our estimation procedure, but less reliably so.
 The figure below shows shows the distribution of racial minorities in Chicago.

+INSERT ETHNIC MAP